-Whether you are single, married, in a civil partnership, living together, divorced, LGBT or straight, I can support you as you meet the challenges that life throws at you and become stronger.
+Whether you are single, married, in a civil partnership, living together, divorced, LGBTQ or straight, I can support you as you meet the challenges that life throws at you and become stronger.

 I work with clients of all ages: teenagers and young people, adults starting out in life to those in retirement.